mavi-server/documentation/docs/directory/populate.md

 In routes chapter we created `customers.js` route collection.
 Some of the paths have `populate` property to populate `status` column.

-But without defining a `status` configurations value can't be populated.
+But without defining a `status` configuration, values can't be populated.

 ## Bring deep level data